 Survey statements are based entirely on employee feedback

-Top Workplaces rankings are based entirely on employee feedback.
-There are no essays or organization-provided content that allows for subjective analysis.
+Top Workplaces are determined by feedback captured by the employee engagement survey.
+There are no essays, forms, or other organization-provided content that allows for subjective analysis.

 Organizations must achieve a minimum response rate